-In this post, we are going to configure Microsoft Azure AD as the Identity Provider of applications running on an SAP Cloud Platform Cloud Foundry account.
+In this post, we are going to configure Microsoft Azure AD as the Identity Provider of applications running on an SAP BTP, Cloud Foundry subaccount.
 Furthermore, we are going to grant authorizations (scopes) to users by mapping Azure Groups to Role Collections.

-- You have a Cloud Foundry account (enterprise or trial), and you are a Security administrator of it (meaning that you can see the Security menu in the SAP Cloud Platform Cockpit).
+- You have a Cloud Foundry subaccount (enterprise or trial), and you are a Security administrator of it (meaning that you can see the Security menu in the SAP BTP Cockpit).

 - You have a Microsoft Azure subscription.